Omar Ghattas

 CSE-393P/GEO-391/ME-397/ORI-391Q: Computational and Variational

 Methods for Inverse Problems.
-A flyer for this course can be found
+A flyer from the Spring 2025 edition of this course can be found

 here.